Huguenots: Links to nobility

 Today, there are some Reformed communities around the world that still retain their Huguenot identity.
 In France, Calvinists in the United Protestant Church of France and also some in the Protestant Reformed Church of Alsace and Lorraine consider themselves Huguenots.
-A rural Huguenot community in the Cevennes that rebelled in 1702 is still being called Camisards, especially in historical contexts.
+A rural Huguenot community in the Cevennes that rebelled in 1702 is still called Camisards, especially in historical contexts.
 Huguenot exiles in the United Kingdom, the United States, South Africa, Australia, and a number of other countries still retain their identity.

 Emigration and diaspora

-The bulk of Huguenot émigrés moved to Protestant states such as the Dutch Republic, England and Wales, Protestant-controlled Ireland, the Channel Islands, Scotland, Denmark, Sweden, Switzerland, the electorates of Brandenburg and the Palatinate in the Holy Roman Empire, and the Duchy of Prussia.
+As a final destination, most of the Huguenot émigrés moved to Protestant states such as the Dutch Republic, England and Wales (prominently in Kent and London), Protestant-controlled Ireland, the Channel Islands, Scotland, Denmark, Sweden, Switzerland, the electorates of Brandenburg and the Palatinate in the Holy Roman Empire, and the Duchy of Prussia.
 Some fled as refugees to the Dutch Cape Colony, the Dutch East Indies, various Caribbean colonies, and several of the Dutch and English colonies in North America.
 A few families went to Orthodox Russia and Catholic Quebec.

-After centuries, most Huguenots have assimilated into the various societies and cultures where they settled.
+After centuries, most Huguenots assimilated into the various societies and cultures where they have settled.
 Remnant communities of Camisards in the Cévennes, most Reformed members of the United Protestant Church of France, French members of the largely German Protestant Reformed Church of Alsace and Lorraine, and the Huguenot diaspora in England and Australia, all still retain their beliefs and Huguenot designation.